asishrs/asishrs.github.io/2018/10/docker-limit-cgroup/index.md

 <img class="cp t u fz ak" src="https://miro.medium.com/max/1246/1*4aVlP0rRxtP_tV-UgBFMGA.png" width="623" height="87" role="presentation"/>

-😲You can see that the cpu utilization is nearly 50% and the memory is at 223mb (this includes the memory for other processes on the host).
+😲 You can see that the cpu utilization is nearly 50% and the memory is at 223mb (this includes the memory for other processes on the host).

 **Next Steps:** Chekc how can you persist the cgroups so that can create atomic hosts.